 or indirectly references it.

-To find required products and toolboxes for a file in your design, select a box in the dependency graph.
+To find required products and add-ons for a file in your design, select a box in the dependency graph.
 The Dependency Analyzer shows the list of required products by your selection in the Products section in the Properties pane.

 To highlight files that use a certain product in the graph, for example